Remedies for Gas: 4 Natural Ways to Solve This Problem

-In this article, we’ll explain the different factors that may be causing this problem, as well as a few simple, homemade remedies for gas that will help you fix this issue naturally and easily, without having to take any over-the-counter medications.
+The remedies for gas we include here can help you fix this issue naturally and easily, without having to take any over-the-counter medications.

-There are a variety of factors that may cause a person to suffer from gas or flatulence after eating.
+A variety of factors may cause a person to suffer from gas, or flatulence.
 Let’s go over a few of the main ones:

-- Eating too fast, with your mouth open, or without chewing enough, because this causes you to swallow more air.
+- Eating in a hurry, with your mouth open or without chewing enough.
+This may cause you to swallow excessive air.

 - Foods that ferment in your stomach due to a lack of gastric acids.

 - Foods that your body cannot tolerate or properly assimilate.
-The most common ones are foods that contain gluten or lactose.
+The most common are foods that contain lactose or gluten.

 - An imbalance of intestinal flora.

 - Consumption of gassy foods.
 Legumes, cabbage, onions, and artichokes are some examples.